Today – A round up of easy space craft ideas for the under 5s

 5 Star Cakes – A Mummy Too

 There’s a cake for any occasion in my opinion and I don’t need much excuse for baking.
-Star cakes allow you to talk about what stars are actually made of, how very hot they are and the fact they are actually spherical.
+Star cakes allow you to talk about lots of things.
+What stars are actually made of, how very hot they are and the fact they are actually spherical.

-All these things have helped the boys, E especially, get so much more out of his trip to the National Space Centre so a big thanks to everyone who contributed their ideas before and since.
-There’s a huge number of other great space related activities that I couldn’t fit in here so if you’d like to find some head over to my space pinterest board and you can also look forward to a post on space based kids books here very soon.
+All these easy space craft ideas have helped the boys, E especially, get so much more out of his trip to the National Space Centre so a big thanks to everyone who contributed their ideas before and since.
+There’s a huge number of other great space related activities that I couldn’t fit in here.
+If you’d like to find some head over to my space pinterest board.
+You can also look forward to a post on space based kids books here very soon.